Brad-Hammond/Hammond-Hustle/README.md

 ### Employee

 ##### Your Booking
-- On the your booking screen for employees, their view is simlar.
+- On the 'Your Bookings' screen for employees, their view is similar.
 - However, on theirs they can see users who want to book with them.
 - Employees can reject, approve, and once approved they can mark as completed.